MathPi14/Arduino-Estlcam-Handwheel-Communication/README.md

 * 3 led which indicate which of the axis is currently active to move on the handwheel
 * 3 buttons to change the currently active axis

-Tested with Estlcam V11.244
+Tested with Estlcam V11.244.
+The hidden features may not be supported by other Estlcam Versions.

 ## Prerequisites
 To get started, you need the following:
-* an original Estlcam Board with a mini-DIN Port
+* an original Estlcam board with a mini-DIN port
-* mini-Din cable (6 Pin, male connector).
+* mini-DIN cable (6 Pin, male connector).
 2-3 m length recommended, depending on the size of your cnc.
 Super long cables (>5 m) might cause EMC issues
 * an arduino (original or compatible) board with 5 V operating voltage, 7 ADC Pins including SDA and SCL for the i2c communication functionality and 9 digital Pins like the Arduino Nano
-* analog Joystick (3 or 4 axis, 10kohm)
+* analog joystick (3 or 4 axis, 10kohm)
 * handwheel encoder
 * 2x 10kohm potentiometers
 * 6x push buttons.
 No toggle switches!